masurp/VU_CADC/tutorials/R_text_unsupervised-text-classification.md

 ```

 Of course, it would be interesting to plot all topwords of all topics in
 one go.
-We can do that with a little data wrangling:
+We can do that with a little data wrangling.
+Run each line after
+another to understand what is happening here.

 ``` r
 tibble(topic = 1:10) %>%